dsmits/covid-19-visualization/README.md

 ## TODO
 - Cache data
-- Interactive table
+- Graph with logaritmic scale
-- Interactive graph
+- Table and graph with new cases instead of total cases